Adult Like a Boss was born out of all the text messages, emails, and phone calls between my kids and I when they moved out on their own.

-No matter what, getting out on your own is pretty much like jumping into the deep end of an unheated pool, even if you’ve prepared yourself.
-There’s always some detail you aren’t quite sure of, no matter who you are.
+No matter what, getting out on your own is pretty much like jumping into the deep end of an unheated pool, even if you’ve prepared yourself and are a really good dog-paddler.
+There’s always those ‘oh crap’ moments and some details you aren’t quite sure of, no matter who you are.

-Just don’t let the old people with rosy memories of their own coolness fool you, they screwed stuff up too.
+Just don’t let people with rosy memories of their own coolness fool you, they screwed stuff up too.

-We also pretended everything was fine when our parents called.
+We also pretended everything was fine when our parents asked if we needed help.

 Do Home Ec/Adult Skills Courses Help?